gagolews/stringi/devel/sphinx/rapi/stri_sort_key.rst

 Description
 ~~~~~~~~~~~

-This function computes a locale-dependent "sort key", which is an alternative character representation of the string that, when ordered in the C locale (which orders using bytes directly), will give an equivalent ordering to the original string.
+This function computes a locale-dependent 'sort key', which is an alternative character representation of the string that, when ordered in the C locale (which orders using bytes directly), will give an equivalent ordering to the original string.
 It is useful for enhancing algorithms that sort only in the C locale with the ability to be locale-aware.

 Usage
 ~~~~~